 Teen author Teresa Gaskins was creating stories before she could write.
 She enjoys a wide variety of fiction, fantasy has always been her favorite genre, and she hopes to keep writing as long as she has stories to tell.

 Teresa wrote Banished (beginning the saga of The Riddled Stone) when she was thirteen years old and had been homeschooled all her life.
 She had completed NaNoWriMo the previous three years, but Banished was the first NaNo book she stuck with all the way to publication.
 Revealed, Teresa’s fourth published book, wraps up the adventure of The Riddled Stone.

 It also wraps up her career as a teen author, since she finished the book at the tail end of her nineteenth year.

 She used to think high school was a lot of work, but college is a whole new level of busy.
-Teresa continues to write (and somehow finds time for NaNo each November) at her home in rural Illinois, surrounded by fields of corn and soybeans, with her cat overlord Cimorene and her new kitten Puck the Deadly (and the rest of her family).
+Teresa continues to write (and somehow finds time for NaNo each November) at her home in rural Illinois, surrounded by fields of corn and soybeans, with her cat overlords Cimorene and Puck the Deadly, plus her new kitten Eomji.

 Do your kids want to be a writer like Teresa?

 Check out the growing collection of writing tips on our Homeschool Novelist Board on Pinterest.